 Streaming input/output handling of compressed files.

-Hot snapshots for backup/recovery.
+Hot snapshots for point-in-time backup/recovery.

 Using an embedded database library also comes with mutual responsibility.
 Unlike a server solution, your program could easily lead to a corrupted database with peek/pook in the underlying database structures (using C-functions).
 Such a corruption may be not immediately be detected.
-This can be countered by taking regular database backups.
+This can be partly countered by taking regular database backups.

 For debugging you can rely on the logging scheme available in every MonetDB/e instance or the Python logging module.
 Alternatively, the Python debugger gives information up to the point the code switches to the underlying C function.
 Consider this a natural barrier not to cross, because the database kernel code is highly complex.

 For stability we deploy SQLsmith and SQLancer on a daily basis to isolate corner cases that might havoc the system.
-As an aside, we use a Continuous Integration framework based on buildbot for the stability and regression testing on two dozen platforms.
+As an aside, we use a Continuous Integration framework based on buildbot for stability and regression testing on two dozen platforms.

-What are the caveats¶
+What are the caveats

 There are a few caveats to the approach presented.
 SQLite and MonetDB/e do not align 100% on the same interpretation of the SQL standard.
 MonetDB/e is much more strict.
 This may result in minor differences in error handling or even some surprises in the results.
-An overview is provided in the `Application Migration`_ section.
+An overview is provided in the Application Migration section.

-When to use an embedded database¶
+When to use an embedded database

 In addition to the list above, use an embedded system if you want a quick starter on using a SQL-based system.
 In particular if you are working with large tables calling for a pre-filterings, aggregation, and transformation of a relational table before you hand it over to e.g. a machine learning model.